leanstacks/skeleton-ws-spring-boot/README.md

 #### API Documentation Generator
 The project includes [Springfox](http://springfox.github.io/springfox/) Swagger integration to automatically generate API docs for the RESTful web service endpoints.
 This feature may be activated using the *"docs"* Spring profile.

+#### Executable Jar
+The Maven and Gradle builds produce a fully executable Spring Boot Jar file.
+The Jar file may be executed directly from the command line without the *"java -jar"* command and may be installed on servers as a Linux service.

 ## Languages

 This project is authored in Java.